Oddyhernandez31/Ari31team/README.md

  Automated ELK Stack Deployment

 ## Automated ELK Stack Deployment
+This document contains the following details:
+- Description of the Topology
+- Access Policies
+- ELK Configuration
+  - Beats in Use
+  - Machines Being Monitored
+- How to Use the Ansible Build

 The files in this repository were used to configure the network depicted below.